en9inerd/en9inerd.github.io/README.md

 # EngiNerd.io

-The personal website of Vladimir L. Built using Jekyll and GitHub Pages.
+The personal website of Vladimir Loskutov.
+Built using Jekyll and GitHub Pages.

 ## License